 A girl walks with her father at night to watch stingrays in the bay.

-Read the story: click on the text image (below left) to open onscreen at full resolution
+Read the story: click on the text image (bottom, left) to open onscreen at full resolution